NilPointer-Software/bdfd-wiki/src/bdscript/editEmbedIn.md

 - `title` - The new embed title.
 Optional.
 - `description` - The new embed description.
 Optional.
 - `footer` - The new embed footer.
 Optional.
 - `color` - The embed border color, must be a valid [color hex](https://htmlcolorcodes.com/color-picker) or color integer number.
 Use `0` for default color.
+Optional.

 ## Example
 ```